alternativeTime/webservice/README.md

         mvn clean test -Parq-jbossas-remote

-Run the Quickstart in JBoss Developer Studio or Eclipse
+Run the application in JBoss Developer Studio or Eclipse
 -------------------------------------
-You can also start the server and deploy the quickstarts from Eclipse using JBoss tools.
+You can also start the server and deploy the application from Eclipse using JBoss tools.
 For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](../README.html/#useeclipse)

 Debug the Application